 - Then you’ll create a space where your kebabs can sit about 1 ½ to 2 feet above the coals of the fire to cook.

 - You can cook the kebabs over an open fire or on the grill.
 Chicken kebabs often take about 15 minutes to cook, whereas steak can take anywhere between 6 and 12 minutes, depending on how you’d like it cooked.

-- Rotating your kebabs at the halfway point, it suggested!
+- Rotating your kebabs at the halfway point, is suggested!

 - Boil a cup of water and add it to the freeze-dried breakfast skillet bag.
 Seal the bag and mix the contents by massaging the outside of the pack.

 - At this point, your breakfast skillet will need to sit for about 12 minutes to cook.
-While your breakfast skillet is cooking in-bag, it’s time to prepare the rest of the meal.
+While your breakfast skillet is cooking in a bag, it’s time to prepare the rest of the meal.

 - Get out your wrap and prep any additional items you may want to add to your burrito.
 Common additions include avocado, shredded cheese, taco seasoning, hot sauce, and ketchup.

 - Once your breakfast skillet is done cooking, you’ll use a spoon to scoop it into your burrito.

 - Roll that ideal food for camping up, and you’re ready for a delicious meal that will provide you with hours of energy on the go!

 Here’s a pro tip: Are you driving from your campsite to a trailhead and looking for an early start?
 Boil the water at camp and add it to the bag.
 After sealing and massaging, load up the car and drive to your trail.
 Once you’ve snagged a parking spot, create your burrito and eat it as you begin your hike.

 Use Your Imagination To Create

 Most camping experiences aren’t about rationing food and eating bland-tasting staples.
 People are now more creative than ever about what they make in the backcountry.